donaldboulton/minimal-mistakes/_posts/2018-05-14-post-Jekyll-Image-Gallery.md

 </div>
 ```

 If there is any confusion to the contents of this post add a review, tweet or a comment below, and or go to the repo for, Donald Boulton at: [GitHub Repo](https://github.com/donaldboulton/DWB){:id="open-website" rel="noreferrer"} and view the code.
-Both my Simple and Complex Gallerys displayed on my Gallery Page.
+Both my Simple and Complex Gallery's displayed on my Gallery Page.

 > The only Gallery's that are Complex or yml driven are my CAT Gallery's.